caribou/caribou-core/README.md

 ## Usage

-The heart of Caribou Core is the concept of the Model.
-Each Model represents a conceptual type within your application.
-This Model has a number of Fields which govern what kind of things each instance of your Model consists of.
+The heart of Caribou is the concept of the Model.
+Each model represents a conceptual type within your application.
+This model has a number of Fields which govern what kind of things each instance of your model consists of.
-These Fields range from numbers and text to addresses, images and even associations with other models.
+These fields range from numbers and text to addresses, images and even associations with other models.

 To begin, require and initialize Caribou: